The Grammar-Teaching Controversy

 Before I illustrate rules that could be included in a course on grammar for written English, it is as well to emphasise that teaching grammar for writing is not the same as teaching writing.
 I see writing as requiring at least three different skill sets: creative, presentational and linguistic.
 Creative skills (the least relevant to linguists) essentially involve what to say and the most emotionally effective way to say it.
 Presentational skills, on the other hand, kick in after content has been decided, covering such non-linguistic needs as organization, relevance, paragraphing and layout.
 Linguistic skills involve control of grammar, punctuation, spelling, capital letters and vocabulary.

 More precisely, in my opinion, language skills are about just grammar and vocabulary.
 I have found as an English teacher that true understanding of punctuation can only be developed by reference to grammar, concluding as a result that it is indeed a subcategory of grammar.
 Full stop usage, for example, is never clear if explained in terms of completeness of thought or statement, because of the subjectivity and vagueness of such terms.
 Full stops are about verbs: new verb, new sentence – unless there is a “connective” between them.
 So you have to know what a verb is, and a connective too (not my own term, but one that British primary school teachers have had foisted on them, with much resultant confusion).
 Readers interested in exploring this area further may like to start with the posts within this blog entitled 40.
 Conjunctions versus Connectors and 30.
 When to Write a Full Stop.
-The former is the most popular by a mile of all the posts I have written.
+The former is oine of the most popular of all the posts I have written.

 Spelling as well is not a separate category, but just an aspect of vocabulary.
 There is now a recognition that to “know” vocabulary one must know lots of things about words besides their meanings: pronunciation, grammatical class, connotation, register, common word partners, and so on (Nation, 2001, p.
 29).
 Spelling is just another of these word-specific properties.
 Finally, the rules for using capital letters seem to come partly under grammar and partly under vocabulary.
 Using a capital at the start of a sentence depends on knowing grammatically what a sentence is, but knowledge of when a noun is a “proper” one and hence in need of a capital seems to depend primarily on the meaning of the noun: whether or not it is somebody’s name, or a placename, or a day of the week, or a month of the year, a job title in a specific institution, or whatever (see 47.
 Article Errors with Proper Nouns).